pjb7687/single/README.md

    or Build your own binary from source code.
 2. Download and install all prerequisites.
 See above section.
 3. Run Single2013.exe.
-4. In *Settings* tab, change all values as your setup.
+4. In *Settings* tab, set all values according to your setup.

 License
 ---